walzer/deprecated-3d-engine-prototype/README.md

 cocos3d-x
 =========
-cocos3d-x is a multi-platform framework for building 3d games, interactive books, demos and other graphical applications.
-It is based on cocos2d-x.
-It works on iOS, Android, Windows
+cocos3d-x is  a multi-platform game framework for building 3d games,which is based cocos2d-x.

 cocos3d-x is: